BU3Implement sustainable procurement for the Council

 The project aimed to complete a diagnostic for Councils to organise, prioritise and deliver their sustainability commitments.
 The diagnostic consisted of assessing 30 value codes split into 4 sections: economic, social, cultural, and environmental.

-Develop Cooperative Procurement Guidelines
+Develop a Cooperative Procurement Strategy

 SBC's Co-operative Procurement Strategy 2021-2024 has been developed and launched in November 2021.
 Currently under implementation alongside the Social Value considerations.